-- a.
-As described in paragraphs V.B.1.c and d, above, HUD will use a computerized random-selection national lottery process to award grant funds if funds are insufficient to fund all eligible applications at each level. - b.
+a.
+As described in paragraph V.C.1.c, above, HUD will use a computerized random-selection national lottery process to award grant funds if funds are insufficient to fund all eligible applications at each level.

+- b.
 HUD will fully fund as many applications as possible with the given amount of funds available.
 After all fully fundable applications have been selected through the lottery process, HUD may make an offer to partially fund the next application on the lottery's list, in order to use the entire amount of funds allocated.
 If the applicant selected for partial funding turns down the offer, HUD will make an offer to partially fund the next application on the national lottery list.
 HUD will continue this process until an applicant accepts the partial funding offer. - 3.
 Reduction in Requested Grant Amount.
-HUD may make an award in an amount less than requested, if:
+HUD may make an award in an amount less than requested, if: - a.
+HUD determines that some elements of your proposed program are ineligible for funding; - b.
+There are insufficient funds available to make an offer to fully fund the application, or - c.
+HUD determines that a reduced grant amount would prevent duplicative federal funding.